General Relativistic Center-of-Mass Coordinates for Composite Quantum Particles: Two-Particle Dynamics in Curved Spacetime

-Note, that we do not observe quadratic terms in $\phi(\vec{R})$, cf. Eq.~(5.5) in Ref.~\cite{Schwartz2019} and Eq.~(4.5.10b) in Ref.~\cite{Schwartz2020b} since we only expanded to first order in $\epsilon = R_S/R_E$.
-Moreover, in contrast to the internal Hamiltonian obtained by Schwartz et al., Eq.~(5.6) in Ref.~\cite{Schwartz2019} and Eq.~(4.5.10c) in Ref.~\cite{Schwartz2020b}, the internal atomic Hamiltonian, Eq.~\eqref{eq: internal Hamiltonian}, does not contain the term

-Furthermore, when comparing the results of Schwartz et al.~\cite{Schwartz2019,Schwartz2020b} and our result, Eq.~\eqref{eq: internal Hamiltonian} with the Hamiltonian of Parker, Eq.~(9.13) in Ref.~\cite{Parker1980}, we see that neither the Hamiltonian of Schwartz et al. nor our Hamiltonian contains the term leading to internal geodesic deviation forces, i.e., (adapted to our nomenclature)
+The mass defect plays a key role in atom interferometric tests of the universality of free fall and the universality of gravitational redshift, c.f., Refs.~\cite{Loriani2019,Roura2020,Ufrecht2020,DiPumpo2021,DiPumpo2022,DiPumpo2023,Janson2024}.
+Thus, this work provides the basis for a theoretical description of general relativistic effects based on first principles and relates our findings with actual laboratory quantities by considering a reference frame of a local observer on the surface of the Earth.
+Note, that we do not observe quadratic terms in the (shifted) gravitational potential $\phi(\vec{R})=G M_E R^x/R_E^2$, cf. Eq.~(5.5) in Ref.~\cite{Schwartz2019} and Eq.~(4.5.10b) in Ref.~\cite{Schwartz2020b} since we only expanded to first order in $\epsilon = R_S/R_E$.
+Moreover, in contrast to the internal Hamiltonian obtained by Schwartz and Giulini, Eq.~(5.6) in Ref.~\cite{Schwartz2019} and Eq.~(4.5.10c) in Ref.~\cite{Schwartz2020b}, the internal atomic Hamiltonian, Eq.~\eqref{eq: internal Hamiltonian}, does not contain gravitational correction terms.
+Furthermore, when comparing the results of Schwartz and Giulini~\cite{Schwartz2019,Schwartz2020b} and our result, Eq.~\eqref{eq: internal Hamiltonian} with the Hamiltonian of Parker, Eq.~(9.13) in Ref.~\cite{Parker1980}, we see that neither the Hamiltonian of Schwartz and Giulini nor our Hamiltonian contains the term leading to internal geodesic deviation forces, i.e., (adapted to our nomenclature)

 generated by gravitational gradients.
-This is because we (as well as Schwartz et al.~\cite{Schwartz2019,Schwartz2020b}) expanded the gravitational field around the COM position only to the first order in relative coordinates.
+This is because we (as well as Schwartz and Giulini~\cite{Schwartz2019,Schwartz2020b}) expanded the gravitational field around the c.m. position only to the first order in relative coordinates.
 In fact, when expanding to higher orders, the effect of geodesic deviation forces would be present in the final Hamiltonian.
 Nevertheless, since we are dealing with the scenario of a weakly curved spacetime, the gravitational gradient is expected to be small.
 Therefore, and due to parity arguments, we can neglect this effect, when calculating internal energy shifts induced by gravity.

-Even when choosing the general-relativistically corrected COM/relative atomic operators, there remains a cross term coupling internal and external atomic degrees of freedom.
+Even when choosing the general-relativistically corrected c.m./relative atomic operators, there remains a cross term coupling internal and external atomic degrees of freedom.
 To determine the full atomic dynamics, one can perform a unitary transformation reversing the gravitational part of the unitary transformation, Eq.~\eqref{eq: unitary transformation relative coordinates}, i.e.,